-The victim was very young, or very old, or mentally or physically 1 (11)2 infirm.
-3 (12) The defendant committed the offense while on pretrial release on another charge.
-4 5 The defendant involved a person under the age of 16 in the (13)6 commission of the crime.
-7 The offense involved an attempted or actual taking of property of great (14)8 monetary value or damage causing great monetary loss, or the offense 9 involved an unusually large quantity of contraband.
-10 (15)The defendant took advantage of a position of trust or confidence to commit the offense.
-11 12 (16)The offense involved the sale or delivery of a controlled substance to a 13 minor.
-14 (17) The offense for which the defendant stands convicted was committed 15 against a victim because of the victim's race, color, religion, nationality, or country of origin.
-16 17 (18)The defendant has been previously adjudicated delinquent in juvenile 18 The serious injury inflicted upon the victim is permanent and 19 (19) 20 debilitating.
-21 (20) Any other aggravating factor reasonably related to the purposes of 22 sentencing.
-23 Evidence necessary to prove an element of the offense may not be used to prove any 24 factor in aggravation, and the same item of evidence may not be used to prove more than one factor in aggravation.
-25 The judge may not consider as an aggravating factor the fact that the defendant 26 27 exercised the right to a jury trial.
-Mitigating Factors. - The following are mitigating factors: 28 (e) The defendant committed the offense under duress, coercion, threat, or 29 30 compulsion which was insufficient to constitute a defense but significantly reduced his culpability.
-31 32 The defendant was a passive participant or played a minor role in the (2) commission of the offense.
-33 The defendant was suffering from a mental or physical condition that 34 (3) 35 was insufficient to constitute a defense but significantly reduced his culpability for the offense.
-36 37 The defendant's age, immaturity, or his limited mental capacity at the (4) 38 time of commission of the offense significantly reduced his culpability 39 for the offense.
-The defendant has made substantial or full restitution to the victim.
-40 (5) 41 The victim was more than 16 years of age and was a voluntary (6) 42 participant in the defendant's conduct or consented to it.
+- (7) The offense was especially heinous, atrocious, or cruel. - (8) The defendant knowingly created a great risk of death to more than one person by means of a weapon or device which would normally be hazardous to the lives of more than one person. - (9) The defendant held public office at the time of the offense and the offense related to the conduct of the office. - (10) The defendant was armed with or used a deadly weapon at the time of the crime. - (11) The victim was very young, or very old, or mentally or physically infirm, or handicapped. - (12) The defendant committed the offense while on pretrial release on another charge. - (13) The defendant involved a person under the age of 16 in the commission of the crime. - (14) The offense involved an attempted or actual taking of property of great monetary value or damage causing great monetary loss, or the offense involved an unusually large quantity of contraband. - (15) The defendant took advantage of a position of trust or confidence to commit the offense. - (16) The offense involved the sale or delivery of a controlled substance to a minor. - The offense for which the defendant stands convicted was committed against a victim because of the victim's race, color, religion, nationality, or country of origin. - (18) The defendant does not support the defendant's family. - (19) The serious injury inflicted upon the victim is permanent and debilitating. - (20) Any other aggravating factor reasonably related to the purposes of sentencing.

+Evidence necessary to prove an element of the offense shall not be used to prove any factor in aggravation, and the same item of evidence shall not be used to prove more than one factor in aggravation.

+The judge shall not consider as an aggravating factor the fact that the defendant exercised the right to a jury trial.

+- (e) Mitigating Factors.
+The following are mitigating factors: - (1) The defendant committed the offense under duress, coercion, threat, or compulsion that was insufficient to constitute a defense but significantly reduced the defendant's culpability. - (2) The defendant was a passive participant or played a minor role in the commission of the offense. - (3) The defendant was suffering from a mental or physical condition that was insufficient to constitute a defense but significantly reduced the defendant's culpability for the offense.